 Finally, if everything else fails, you can look at the person, check his/her position in relation to his/her siblings (brother/sister) whose ages are known in the family and, through common sense, establish his/her probable age.
 Alternatively, you can ask the person to think of his/her age-mates who know their ages, establish their ages and record the same age for him/her.

+DEM06A Is (NAME) present resident, absent resident or visitor?

+1. Present Resident

+2. Absent Resident

+3. Visitor

-DEM_07 What is (name)`s marital status?
+DEM07 What is (name)`s current marital status?

 This question is asked only for persons who are 12 years and older.
 Select the appropriate response from the following: